github-pengge/PyTorch-progressive_growing_of_gans/README.md

 ## Update history

+* **Update(20171213)**: Update `data.py`, now when fading in, real images are weighted combination of current resolution images and 0.5x resolution images.
+This weighting trick is similar to the one used in Generator's outputs or Discriminator's inputs.
+This helps stabilize when fading in.

 * **Update(20171129)**: Add restoration mode.
 Basides, after many trying, I failed to combine BEGAN and PG-GAN.
 It's removed from the repository.

 * **Update(20171124)**: Now training with CelebA-HQ dataset.
 Besides, still failing to introduce progressive growing to BEGAN, even with many modifications.